-Footpath trading furniture, fittings and other infrastructure should not create hazards for pedestrians and be able to withstand hot and windy conditions.
-Appropriate selection of furniture and fittings as well as regular maintenance of items is required.
+Outdoor dining structures should not create hazards for pedestrians and be able to withstand hot and windy conditions.
+Appropriate selection of furniture and fittings, as well as regular maintenance is required.

-14.2.
+19.2.
 Managing noise and amenity

 Where permitted, loudspeakers directing sound to the outdoor dining area must not be used outside the permitted trading hours provided in the conditions of the permit and must always be limited to background levels, unless otherwise specified on a permit.